by Texas Homesteader ~

 - Keeping Boots Stored Neatly

-All ‘Use Whatcha Got’ Posts
+- All ‘Use Whatcha Got’ Posts

 Does the stove top inverted bowl stop raccoons?

-We were only helpful it would stop snakes from crawling up the pole on our martin house and it’s certainly been successful for that in our case Jo.
+We were only hopeful it would stop snakes from crawling up the pole on our martin house and it’s certainly been successful for that in our case Jo.
 But I’m not sure we had a raccoon problem at this pole before, so it’s hard to say whether it has or would make a difference with a raccoon.
 We’ve certainly not seen a raccoon crawl the pole… ~TxH~

 Oh, I hope it works!
 I would have been heartsick about that snake.
 I’ll be watching for an update!
 I hope to hear about happy snake-free Martins!